 3. I’d have to pay more.

-Smaller or larger teams traveling to Uganda may be convinced that flying while traveling inside Africa is not feasible, considering their number, or lack thereof.
+Smaller or larger teams travelling to Uganda may be convinced that flying while travelling inside Africa is not feasible, considering their number, or lack thereof.
 Not the case, budget aircraft are on the rise in Africa, and negotiable rates should put even your slightest fears at rest.